romychab/effects-hilt-plugin/README.md

    // attach an event handler to the interface effectController.start(MyEffectImpl())

-   // detach the previosly attached event handler effectController.stop()
+   // detach the previously attached event handler effectController.stop()
    ```

 ## Detailed explanation

 The generalized mechanism of this plugin works as follows:
-the plugin allows objects with a longer lifecycle to interact with
+the plugin allows components with a longer lifecycle to interact with
-objects with a shorter lifecycle without memory leaks.
+components with a shorter lifecycle without memory leaks.
 The most likely scenario is calling UI-related methods from view-models.

 If an object with a shorter lifecycle is not available at the time of the call,